 Infrastructure dependencies are typically managed as a part of your company’s core configuration data and represent the technology relationships among components.

-Understanding the operational data in your organization and how the various pieces of data fit together into the big picture are essential to managing these assets effectively and using them to create business value.
+Understanding the operational data in your organization and how the various pieces of data fit together into the big picture are essential to managing these assets effectively.
+In turn, using them to derive business value.

-The relationships between data elements and the different copies of data that exist in your IT environment (and broader cloud ecosystem) are the source of valuable insights your company leaders can use to improve operations, profitability and competitiveness.
+The relationships between data elements and different copies of data that exist in your IT environment and broader cloud ecosystem are the source of valuable insights your company leaders can use to improve operations, profitability, and competitiveness.

-While discovery tools help you identify individual assets and places where data might be stored within your environment, you need solid IT Asset Management capabilities to map the data-related relationships between your systems.
+While IT discovery tools help you identify individual assets and places where data might be stored within your environment, you need solid ITAM capabilities to map the data-related relationships between your systems.

 Business process workflows

-Individuals and groups within your organization (and broader customer and supplier ecosystems) use information and technology tools to enable productivity and facilitate business processes.
+Individuals and groups within your organization use information and technology tools to enable productivity and facilitate business processes.
 Two sets of data relationships are needed to understand the business context of your IT systems.

 Managing relationships in your IT environment requires more than discovery capabilities.
-You need a means of collecting the lists of assets (discovery), a means of mapping and managing the data relationships across all three layers of dependencies (IT Asset Management), the ability to visualize and traverse the web of relationships, and the ability to consume this information in the context of your ITSM processes (integrated ITSM tools).
+You need to collect asset lists , to map and manage data relationships across all three layers of dependencies (IT asset management), to visualize and traverse the web of relationships, and to consume this information in the context of your IT service management (ITSM) processes with integrated ITSM tools.